MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-network-topology-iaas.md

 The Oracle database subnet should include an NSG that allows the following traffic:

 - Inbound port 22 or 3389 if Oracle database services are running on Windows from a secure source only.
-For more information on secure VM access, see [Plan for VM remote access](../../ready/azure-best-practices/plan-for-virtual-machine-remote-access.md).
+For more information about secure VM access, see [Plan for VM remote access](../../ready/azure-best-practices/plan-for-virtual-machine-remote-access.md).

 - Inbound port 1521 from the front-end subnet only.
 The front-end subnet should follow [best practices for internet facing workloads](/events/azure-iaas-day-2021-best-practices-securing-internet-facing-cloud-architecture-azure).

 - Change ports when security requires obfuscation.
 Don't use default ports.

-- Limit Oracle management access to a minimal number of authorized users by using [Azure Bastion](/azure/bastion/) to connect securely to the Virtual Machines in the Oracle subnet.
+- Limit Oracle management access to a minimal number of authorized users by using [Azure Bastion](/azure/bastion/) to connect securely to the VMs in the Oracle subnet.

 - If you use Azure Bastion to access the Oracle database server, make sure the **AzureBastionSubnet** includes an NSG that allows inbound traffic on port 443.